embedeep/FREE-TPU-V3plus-for-FPGA/README.md

 # FREE TPU V3+ for FPGA
 ***UPDATE @ 2023.05***<br>
 ***Free TPU***  is the free version of a commercial AI processor (EEP-TPU) for Deep Learning EDGE Inference, which was first released four years ago.
-After four years R&D, EEP-TPU has evolved into the second-generation architecture with V3+ version, and has been embedded in three ASIC chips to achieve mass production.
+After four years R&D, EEP-TPU has evolved into the second-generation architecture with V3+ version, and has been embedded in three ASIC chips to achieve mass production.<br>
+(**The next-version release will support Transformer, star and watch this repository if you are interested**)

 ### The key feature of V3+ EEP-TPU
 + High Efficiency Computing